Roborock S6 Pure vs S5 Max vs S6 MaxV

 1. Design and Aesthetics

 The design and aesthetics of a robot vacuum is an important aspect from two angles.
 The design determines the reach of the robot vacuum while the aesthetics help buyers identify a particular robot vacuum.
 Some buyers also have color preferences.
-So, how do the four Roborock vacuums compare?
+So, how do the three Roborock vacuums compare?

 - The Roborock S6 Pure is not in any way different from the Roborock S6 save for the fact that the former is available in two color options only; black and white.
 The shape is still round, while the dimensions and weight are exactly the same as the Roborock S6.